We are an informal but active spinning guild that welcomes new and experienced spinners, as well as those who want to learn to spin.

 March 26, 2025 – Supported Spindles

-Our in-house expert, Carolyn B, will be leading us through the twists and turns of support spindle spinning.
-The spindles have been specially crafted for us by our wonderful wood turner, Frank O.
+Our in-house expert, Carolyn B, led us through the twists and turns of support spindle spinning.
+The spindles were specially crafted for us by our wonderful wood turner, Frank O.

 Charlie Needs a Cloak